-Our oral health program for senior communities includes:
+Our oral health program for senior communities addresses their special needs.

-House calls for those who are homebound and for their dental emergencies 24/7.
+We offer house calls for those who are homebound, including 24/7 treatment for dental emergencies..

-During our in-residence screenings, we quickly identify oral health problems, including cavities, gum disease and denture issues.
-Based on a team decision, with the families and caregivers, we treat the most pressing issues immediately, and schedule follow-up care as necessary.
+During in-residence screenings, we quickly identify oral health problems including cavities, gum disease, and denture issues.
+In close collaboration with the families and caregivers, we treat the most pressing issues immediately, and schedule follow-up care as necessary.

 - Jaw fractures and related facial reconstruction